cxhernandez/cxhernandez.com/_posts/2015-04-04-fah-kartography.markdown

 Putting it all together
 ---

 All that needs to be done now is a little copying and pasting from the `kartograph.js` [showcase page](http://kartograph.org/showcase/).
 We'll be basing our bubble map on their `noverlap` symbol map.
 The basic idea is that the location data will be clustered into larger regions of overlapping density, yielding a much cleaner looking map.
-You can get a really good sense of this in their [example](http://kartograph.org/showcase/clustering/).
+You can get a really good sense of this from their [example](http://kartograph.org/showcase/clustering/).

 This code will be a mix of `HTML`, `CSS`, and `JavaScript`, so go ahead and open up a text editor and copy this into it: